gennyble/gifed/README.md

 ## gifprobe
 Similar to FFMPEG's ffprobe, gifprobe will print details of a gif to stdout.

+## gaudio
+Nothing valued is here.
+Inject/Retrieve MP3 files from GiFs.
+I'd like to eventually play them right outta the thing, right, but that's a lot harder.

 # License
-gifed, gifprobe, and giftool are licensed under Creative Commons Zero 1.0; they're in the public domain.
+gifed, gifprobe, and gaudio are licensed under Creative Commons Zero 1.0; they're in the public domain.
 Attribution is appreciated, but not required.